Waffle slab: Description

-A waffle slab is flat on top, while joists create a grid like surface on the bottom.
+A waffle slab is flat on top, while joists create a grid-like surface on the bottom.
 The grid is formed by the removal of molds after the concrete sets.
 This structure was designed to be more solid when used on longer spans and with heavier loads.
 This type of structure, because of its rigidity, is recommended for buildings that require minimal vibration, like laboratories and manufacturing facilities.
 It is also used in buildings that require big open spaces, like theatres or train stations.
-Waffle slabs are composed by intricate formwork, and may be more expensive than other types of slabs, but depending on the project and the quantity of concrete needed it may be cheaper to build.
+Waffle slabs are composed by intricate formwork, and may be more expensive than other types of slabs, but depending on the project and the quantity of concrete needed, it may be cheaper to build.

-There are two types of waffle slab system:
+There are two types of waffle-slab system: one-way and two-way.